 The Office of Record maintains the university's official records in accordance with the retention schedules for a specific record category (e.g., human resources, financial, student).

-Record coordinators are the subject matter experts for a specific record category (e.g., human resources, financial, student) who provide guidance to departmental record custodians regarding the retention and destruction of the specific record categories for which they are responsible.
+Record Coordinators are the subject matter experts for a specific record category (e.g., human resources, financial, student) who provide guidance to departmental Record Custodians regarding the retention and disposition of the specific record categories for which they are responsible.

-Human Resources (HR) is the office of record for most human resources related records.
+Human Resources (HR) is the office of record for most human resources related records, including payroll and personnel records.
 The only official HR records maintained at the department level are monthly and biweekly timesheets.